MEET OUR DRAMATURGS

 ABOUT THE TEAM

-This year we are so thankful to have two outstanding festival dramaturgs: Eveleen Kozak and Evan Medd who worked closely with playwrights: Sally Stubbs, Mary Littlejohn, C.P Boyko and Nikki Chohan, to lift the ideas and meaning in their scripts.
+In the Or Festival 1 we are so thankful to have two outstanding festival dramaturgs: Eveleen Kozak and Evan Medd who worked closely with playwrights: Sally Stubbs, Mary Littlejohn, C.P Boyko and Nikki Chohan, to lift the ideas and meaning in their scripts.
 We believe in giving each playwright a deeply personalized, professional dramaturgical experience, that will allow the playwright to discover new insights in their work.

 To our Dramaturgs: Thank you for providing our playwrights with highly sought after dramaturgy and engaging with them in their art.
 We love you. – Or Festival Team